 No, zero depreciation insurance only covers the cost of repairs to your vehicle without considering depreciation.
 Third-party liabilities are covered under comprehensive insurance.

-How much more expensive is zero depreciation insurance compared to comprehensive insurance?
+How much more expensive is zero-depreciation insurance compared to comprehensive insurance?

 Zero depreciation insurance typically costs around 15-20% more than a standard comprehensive insurance policy.